GUIDE 2024

 Most documentation managers have a Bachelor’s degree in business, English, or communication and previous experience as a senior technical writer.

-If you want to become a document manager, you should familiarize yourself with standard publishing tools for industry-specific documents.
+If you want to become a document manager, you should familiarize yourself with standard publishing tools for industry-specific documents and have accumulated sufficient knowledge across different domains, such as data governance, cost control, safety practices, and other business workflows.

 In today’s market, knowing at least one coding language is also helpful for online documents.